reltoom/Meal-Share/README.md

 ## Validator Test

-[W3C](https://validator.w3.org/) is used to validate the HTML for Character Share, there are no errors.
-1 warning about article lacking heading on the About page.
+[W3C](https://validator.w3.org/nu/) is used to validate the HTML for Meal Share, there are no errors.

-[JShint](https://jshint.com/) is used to validate the Javascript for Character Share.
-No errors.
+[JShint](https://jshint.com/) is used to check the JSX code for Meal Share.
+Mostly refererences to ES6, but no errors.

 ## Credits

 ### Code Used
-I used the Back-End code from the Moments walkthrough and then changed it to fit Meal Share.
+I used the basic set up from the Momements walkthrough and then have revised and edited to become Meal share.

 ### Acknowledgments
 Thank you to my daughter and wife for helping support me through my studies.